 Learning other languages has cognitive benefits for learners of all ages.
-It can also provide opportunities to travel, work and study.

 - You become smarter

 - You become more perceptive

 - You improve your English

 Taken from Why learn a foreign language?
 Benefits of bilingualism (Telegraph, 19 June 2013)

 Research suggests that age shouldn’t put you off learning a new language.
 Bilingualism Matters at Edinburgh University recently conducted research that suggests learning a second language can bring cognitive benefits in later life – even when that second language is acquired in adulthood (Speaking two languages may slow brain aging).